 (iii) your Request or Job Run logs that document the errors for your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks).

-If the Monthly Uptime Percentage of such credit request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credits to you within one billing cycle following the month in which the credit request occurred.
+If the Monthly Uptime Percentage of such credit request is confirmed by us and is less than the applicable Service Commitment, then we will issue the Service Credits to you within one billing cycle following the month in which the credit request occurred.
 Your failure to provide the credit request and other information as required above will disqualify you from receiving Service Credits.

 AWS Glue SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension, or termination of AWS Glue, or any other AWS Glue performance issues, including but not limited to issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Glue; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the recommendations described in the AWS Glue Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS Glue in accordance with the Agreement (collectively, the “AWS Glue SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension, or termination of an Included Service, or any other Included Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the Included Service; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the recommendations described in the AWS Glue Documentation on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use the Included Service in accordance with the Agreement (collectively, the “AWS Glue SLA Exclusions”).
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

-- “API Availability” is calculated for each 5-minute interval as the percentage of Requests processed by AWS Glue that do not fail with Errors.
+- “API Availability” is calculated for each 5-minute interval as the percentage of Requests processed by the Included Service that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.